stdm/stdm.github.io/_posts/2016-6-22-Some-places-to-start-learning-ai-ml.md

       * [Image Completion with Deep Learning in TensorFlow](http://bamos.github.io/2016/08/09/deep-completion/) by Brandon Amos (on DCGANs)
       * [Generative Models](https://openai.com/blog/generative-models/) by the OpenAI team (on DCGANs, VAEs and PixelRNNs)
       * [WaveNet: A Generative Model for Raw Audio](https://deepmind.com/blog/wavenet-generative-model-raw-audio/) by the DeepMind team (on PixelCNNs)
+      * ...this area of course exploded in 2022 with new image and text generating models - see my AI2 module
   * on RNNs
       * [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) by Andrej Karpathy
       * [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) by Chris Olah